 - What is it like to be both a musician as well as a model?
-Do you find yourself leaning more to one side than the other?
+Do you find yourself leaning more to one side, than the other?

 - What has been the biggest struggle for you personally in regards to your career?

 “My biggest struggles surrounding my career would be staying steadfast in my organic reasons for doing what I do.
 One of my favourite writers, F. Scott Fitzgerald says, “You don’t write because you want to say something, you write because you have something to say.”
 I’ve always resonated and been very inspired by those words.

-- What style music do you create?
+- What style of music do you create?
 What do you see yourself being involved with in the future?

 “My style in music is very vast.
 When writing, I always start on the piano or guitar, but where the songs go is always completely different.”

 In contrast, many of my songs closest to my heart are just me and my piano or guitar.
 When I play live, you’ll usually see me doing intimate acoustic sets.
 I see my self-being involved in music that matters.

 - Who are your greatest inspirations?
-Who would you love to work with?
-Why?

-I would love to work with an all-time hero of mine, Mr Marshal Mathers.
+I would love to work with an all-time hero of mine, Mr. Marshal Mathers [ Eminem].
 I relate to him and his message of “doing you” so very much.
 He inspires me to set myself apart and to remember that I was wired differently for a reason. ”

 - If you had to choose your legacy that you would leave behind for other individuals to see, what would it be?
-Why?

 “If I had to choose a legacy for myself, it would be for all people to know that they are terrifically made with intention and beauty.
 There is a special place in this world for each and every one of us.”

-“This [infection] caused me to weigh about 20 lbs less than all the other kids and I also had open sores on my arms and legs from one of the infections I had called impetigo.
-I hated myself so much and was lost and confused as to “Why me?.”
+“This [infection] caused me to weigh about 20 lbs less than all the other kids and I also had open sores on my arms and legs from one of the infections I had, called impetigo.
+I hated myself so much, and was lost, and confused.”
 But eventually, I learned that everything to happen to me was actually happening for me.”

 “Every single hardship in a persons life is growth.
 Being teased and such as a shy kid for so long, helped me grow into myself.
-I wrote a song in 2016 called “I’m not yours” all about my depressive tendencies, and anxiety.
+I wrote a song in 2016 called “I’m not yours,” all about my depressive tendencies, and anxiety.